dforsi/debian-tools/packages/inconsistent/README.md

 # suggest-title

 suggest-title.py is a script that given an input file in comma separated format, with package names in the first column, copies it to an output file appending a column with all suggestions that could be found for each packege (this can take tens of minutes).

+## Bugs

+The packages that were removed from Debian aren't removed from the databases by the --update command (only unused titles are deleted).
+Currently this is done to avoid loosing existing translations for packages under revision.
+To work around this bug you can periodically delete the databases (the English database canm be deleted each time).